The two Cartier family residences transport visitors between past and present through citizen, social and political reflections on timeless issues.

-State of play (New)
+State of Play

 Stories in Silver

-George-Étienne Cartier’s greatest moments are depicted on a massive silver centrepiece, gifted to him by his constituents for his accomplishments in 1863.
+Sir George-Étienne Cartier’s greatest moments are depicted on a massive silver centrepiece, gifted to him by his constituents for his accomplishments in 1863.
 More than just a decorative object, this work attests to Cartier’s political accomplishments as united Canada’s Prime Minister.

 Embellished with numerous figures and symbols, the centrepiece bears witness to Sir George-Étienne Cartier’s personal and private life.
 A visually engaging projection allows for close-up contemplations of this silversmith piece!